 "Well?
 Isn't it absolutely amazing?!"
 I asked, holding my breath.

-These two differing experiences are a perfect illustration of the two types of loyalty we alumni/advancement professionals should understand: transactional loyalty and emotional loyalty.
+These contrasting experiences perfectly highlight the importance of recognizing the two types of loyalty that alumni and advancement professionals should be familiar with: transactional loyalty and emotional loyalty.

 Transactional Loyalty vs Emotional Loyalty

-Transactional loyalty, on the other hand, is a different story.
-It's when consumers stick with a retailer based on proximity, price, or convenience.
-But if something changes – like prices going up or the menu getting a makeover – then their loyalty is at risk.
-My wife only goes to this Mexican place with me, or occasionally surprises me with take-out.
-She's just not as smitten with it as I am.
+On the flip side, transactional loyalty occurs when a consumer's loyalty is based on practical matters like proximity, price, or convenience.
+When something changes – like a price increase or the menu changes, their loyalty may also change.
+My wife only goes to this Mexican place with me, or occasionally surprises me with take-out, but she's simply not as smitten with it as I am.
+She is not emotionally loyal like I am.

 Sure, transactional loyalty can be unpredictable among consumers.
 But hey, it's still loyalty.
 And when it comes to consumer loyalty, isn't it all about getting people to open their wallets?